phillycommunitywireless/phillycommunitywireless/content/project.md

 Finally, we believe in starting small, learning from our mistakes, and inviting the input and perspectives of teachers, organizers, users, and technologists alike in building this network.

-# Goal
+# Goals

-The City of Philadelphia has announced a [meaningful plan](https://www.inquirer.com/education/comcast-free-internet-access-students-philadelphia-school-district-20200806.html) to connect 35,000 low-income families to broadband Internet at the start of the 2020-21 school year through Comcast’s Internet Essentials program.

-We are here to fill in the gaps of that plan, and to build an alternative network model that is based in community input and education.
+We are here to present an alternative model of Internet access, a network based in community input and education.
 We aim to transform how cities think about the Internet as a utility by involving our users in the construction of the network.
 The diversity of users we are targeting speaks to the array of digital inclusion needs we have identified: from students to business owners, from medical providers to people working from home.

 We plan for this project to be a vehicle of workforce development by training technicians and outreach coordinators.
 And we see the network itself as a means of connecting existing community organizations throughout the city.
 Our goal is to empower the people who have been most exposed to technology's harms through surveillance and algorithmic bias with critical digital literacies.

 This project is a product of the pandemic, but our vision extends beyond the current crisis.
 We seek a long term, sustainable, and affordable Internet for all in Philadelphia, rather than stopgap measures amid this emergency.

+Meanwhile, the City of Philadelphia has announced a [meaningful plan](https://www.inquirer.com/education/comcast-free-internet-access-students-philadelphia-school-district-20200806.html) to connect 35,000 low-income families to broadband Internet at the start of the 2020-21 school year through Comcast’s Internet Essentials program.
+We see our project filling in the gaps of this citywide plan, both by reaching those students who can't be served by Comcast and by providing the countless non-students throughout the city who still need Internet access.

 # The Process